robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 However, as per rule of thumb.
 Education or re-education is the main point.
 In an ideal world, this would work.
 In the real world our education system is still tuned with the Industrial Revolution goals in mind.
 People who can read/write and handle a mechanical tool.

-So the BIG question here is HOW we can manage to train (re-educate) millions, hundred million of people, when we ARE not even being able to get out that system from '800?
+So the BIG question here is HOW we can manage to train (re-educate) millions, hundreds of millions of people, when we ARE not even being able to get out of that system from '800?

-Under this perspective: 1. human always in the loop; 2. machine never can be considered accountable (aka take decisions); are theoretically granted.
+Under this perspective: 1. human always in the loop; 2. machines never can be considered accountable (aka take decisions); are theoretically granted.

-Reality tells us another story: people let machine decides for them, more and more.

-AI companies should be considered accountable?
+Reality tells us another story: people let machines decide for them, more and more.
+Should AI companies should be considered accountable?
 Uhm...

 ...

 <span id="dilemma-e"></span>
-> Human in the loop has perfect sense. (**`e`**)
+> (**`e`**) &nbsp; Human in the loop has perfect sense.

-Despite this many people inevitably will rely on AI outputs, as they are used to do with newspapers, radio, TV, social media, etc. How many of them?
+Despite this many people inevitably will rely on AI outputs, as they are used to with newspapers, radio, TV, social media, etc. How many of them?

 Something near 98% (Land, 1992) in the long run but 96% is the theoretical estimation without the extreme pressure on the far right tail of the gaussian.

 ...

+#### Humans in the loop and AI companies responsability

+- 2025-08-08 -- ChatGPT advice lands 60-year-old man in hospital &nbsp; [Times of India](https://timesofindia.indiatimes.com/technology/tech-news/chatgpt-advice-lands-60-year-old-man-in-hospital-the-reason-will-surprise-you/articleshow/123200430.cms)

+> The man asked ChatGPT how to eliminate sodium chloride (table salt) from his diet.
+> The AI tool suggested sodium bromide as an alternative.

+Therefore I have google "sodium bromide" and I got immediately an AI overview explaining:

+[!INFO]
+Sodium bromide (NaBr) is an inorganic salt, specifically the sodium salt of hydrobromic acid. [...]
+While historically used as a sedative and anticonvulsant, concerns about bromine's toxicity led to its decline in medical applications [...]
+Sodium bromide can be toxic to humans, and ingestion may cause effects on the central nervous system.
+[/INFO]

+It is reasonable thinkin that the man did not even make a google search to try understanding the suggestion.
+Paradoxically, he bought the sodium bromide online, so he searched for it.

+Can this behaviour lead to holding OpenAI accountable for the damages?
+In a dystopian legal system, possibly.
+After all, which lawyer will refuse a paying client?
+So, the AI hype may quickly evolve into a trials boom.

+...

 <span id="dilemma-f"></span>
-> The person who signs the contract, agreement for management decision needs to be held accountable because the documents are signed by them. (**`f`**)
+> (**`f`**) &nbsp; The person who signs the contract, agreement for management decision needs to be held accountable because the documents are signed by them.

 Nice idea.
 Then, we might discover that in Italy who signs "certain" kind of contract is an idiot (whenever not even a "testa di legno" aka a puppet).